RainbowMiner/RainbowMiner/README.md

 ## INSTALLATION

 1. Download and extract to your desktop (find the latest release here https://github.com/RainbowMiner/RainbowMiner/releases)
-2. Check powershell version and pre-requesites
+2. Check powershell version and pre-requesites (see below, very important!)
 3. Right-click "Start.bat", choose "Run as administrator"
 4. Enter your credentials:
    - your btc-wallet address (one for general use, and one for NiceHash)